 Want to hear something sad?
 When I read that, my first thought wasn’t, “oh no, only 7.8% of women won’t be harassed?” but “who are these magical women who don’t get to experience it and how can I live with them?”
 A variation of that was also said by my female friends when I told them about it.

-Here’s the thing: sexual abuse is so widespread, but because of its silencing effect on its victims, you wouldn’t know it.
-People don’t speak up about it in part because (1) for many, speaking up may be detrimental for them (if your father sexually assaulted you and your mother sides with him, chances are that you’ll be forced out of your home), and (2) because of incredible shame that society imparts on to victims, the depths of which is far greater than sexual abuse’s reach.
+Here’s the thing: sexual abuse is incredibly widespread, but because of the silencing effect it has on its victims, you wouldn’t know it.
+People don’t speak up about it in part because (1) for many, speaking up may be detrimental for them (if your father sexually assaulted you and your mother sides with him, chances are that you’ll be forced out of your home), and (2) because of huge shame that society imparts on to victims, the depths of which is far greater than sexual abuse’s reach.
 You may spend years and years being with someone and never know that they ever experienced it.

 As a feminist, this was something I knew intellectually, and yet this information offered no comfort or protection when it happened to me.
-Knowing it should have at least cloaked me from the shame, yet still I retreated.
 I lied to my friends.
-While I went through a very traumatic process of dealing with the bureaucracy so I wouldn’t have to see my assaulter every week, I would tell people I had been assaulted and see the relief on their faces for “assault” not being predicated with “sexual.”
+I was trying to deal with the bureaucracy so I wouldn’t have to see my assaulter every week (which itself was a very traumatic process), but while that was happening, I wasn’t able to tell my friends the whole story.
+I would tell people I had been assaulted and see the relief on their faces: “assault” wasn’t predicated by “sexual.”
 I was a hypocrite.
 Publicly, I would tell people that no sort of sexual abuse was ever the victim’s fault.
-But when I would be alone in my room, I would burn cigarette holes into my arm to punish myself for the guilt that wasn’t mine to bear.
+But when I would be alone in my room, I would burn cigarette holes into my arm to punish myself, or at least to expunge the guilt that wasn’t mine to bear.
 I couldn’t tell people that it happened.
 I couldn’t tell people that it wasn’t the first time that it happened, and the trauma of this was bringing out everything I was repressing from that.
 I just couldn’t.